 Another classic explanation of financial crises is a sudden increase in demand for liquid and/or low-risk assets.
-Bagehot (1873 [2007]) discussed how a sudden demand for liquid, safe assets could be caused by a sudden sentiment of fear.
-The demand shift caused, for example, by sudden concerns about the solvency of banks may trigger bank runs.
-These runs can hit a large number of solvent as well as insolvent banks if the public cannot specifically identify the insolvent ones.
+Already Bagehot (1873) discussed how a sudden demand for liquid, safe assets can be caused by a sudden sentiment of fear.
+The demand shift caused, for example, by sudden concerns about the solvency of banks may trigger bank runs.13 These runs can hit a large number of solvent as well as insolvent banks if the public cannot specifically identify the insolvent ones.
 Friedman and Schwartz (1963) describe how bank runs contributed to the crisis in the 1930s.